holochain/docs-pages/src/concepts/1_the_basics.md

 [Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) liberates you from those details and lets you focus on the core of your application --- just choose the ingredients, link them together with functions, and press play.
 However, it is just an abstraction; it still runs on rented hardware with recurring costs and central failure points.

-Distributed computing efforts, like [blockchain](https://en.wikipedia.org/wiki/Blockchain), attempt to solve these problems by creating a network of participants who all hold a public, global data set.
-Each user helps maintain the availability and integrity of the data.
+Distributed computing efforts, like [blockchain](https://en.wikipedia.org/wiki/Blockchain), attempt to solve these problems by creating a network of participants who all hold identical copies of a public, global data set.
+Each participant helps maintain the availability and integrity of the data.
 Centralized vulnerabilities are eliminated.
 However, it’s costly to replicate, check, and come to consensus on the contents of the data set, sometimes by design.
 This hurts performance and creates waste.
 It also leads to centralization—participants are separated into ‘full nodes’ who have the computer power, reputation, or capital to participate, and ‘light clients’ who have to ask the full nodes to do things for them, often in exchange for fees. _To our thinking, this begins to sound like client/server all over again._

 ## How Holochain does things differently

-Holochain approaches the problem from a different set of assumptions.
+Holochain approaches the problem from a different starting point.
 Reality offers a great model—agents in the physical world interact with each other just fine without an absolute, ordered, total view of all events.
 We don’t need a server or global public ledger.

 We start with users, not servers or data, as the primary system component.
 The application is modeled from the user perspective, which we call **agent-centric computing**.
 Empowered by the Holochain runtime, each user runs their own copy of the back end code, controls their identity, and stores their own private and public data.
-An encrypted peer-to-peer network for each app means that users can find each other and communicate directly.
+An encrypted peer-to-peer network for each app means that users can find each other and communicate.

 Then we ask what sort of data integrity guarantees people need in order to interact meaningfully and safely with one another.
 Half of the problem is already solved—because everyone has the ‘rules of the game’ in their copy of the code, they can verify that their peers are playing the game correctly just by looking at the data they create.
 On top of this, we add cryptography to prove authorship and detect tampering.